Stree0408/ENGG1340_G49-/README.md

   * Park Chanhyuk (3036086804)
   * Son Ye Ryung (3036050312)
   * Kim Minju (3035978531)
-  * Jung Se Yeon (3036050518)
+  * Jung SeYeon (3036050518)

 ### How to Play
-1. Compile the program and run the executable.
+1. Compile and run the program.
-2. Set the board size
-3. Click the cell to reveal
-4. If

-### The introduction and rule of the game
-1. play new game
-2. see the Leaderboard

-### Rule of the game
-1. Complie and run the program
-2. choose from 1 and 2
-3. Customize your board size
+2. Enter '1' to start the game, and enter '2' to view the leaderboard of the highest scores recorded.
+3. If you input '1', you need to input the number of rows and columns to set the board size.
-4. Play the game
+4. Enjoy!

 <br/>

-### The introduction and rules of the game
+### The rules of the game
-1. Choose a cell and press 'o' to start the game
+1. Choose a cell by pressing 'WASD' keys and 'Enter' to move the cursor, and press 'o' to uncover your first cell and start the game.
-2. The number on each cell represents the number of mines around the cell
+2. The number on each cell represents the number of mines around the cell.
-3. uncover the cell if you think it does not have a mine
+3. Uncover a cell if you think it does not have a mine by pressing 'o' and then 'Enter'.
-4. flag the cell if you think it has a mine
+4. Flag a cell if you think it has a mine by pressing 'p' and then 'Enter'.
-5. If you uncover a mine, you will lose 200 points
+5. If you uncover a mine, you will lose 200 points.
-6. To end the game, uncover or flag all the cells
+6. To end the game, uncover or flag all the cells, or press 'm' and 'Enter' to quit mid-game.

 <br/>

 ### **Game Components**
 1.	main.cpp: The `main.cpp` file contains the main game loop and logic.

-2.	mechanics.h: The `mechanics.h` file contains the main logic of the game.
+2.	mechanics.cpp: The `mechanics.cpp` file contains the main logic of the game.

-4.	display.h: The `display.h` file contains the display of the game.
+4.	display.cpp: The `display.cpp` file contains the display of the game.

-5.	score.h: The `score.h` file
+5.	score.cpp: The `score.cpp` file
 <br/>

 ### **Dependencies**